chennisden/mathadvance/README.md

 ### Logic

 We use Next JS for all of our projects and slug through `pages` for `.mdx` (MarkdownX) files.
-As for backend, `mast-web` uses MongoDB with Next JS.
+As for backend, `mast-web` uses MongoDB and Redis with Next JS APIs.
 We are using Vultr to host our servers.